main | develop | |||

 instance executes the pattern. - The Fabric MCP Server receives the response (potentially streaming) from Fabric and translates it back into an MCP response for the Host.

-This project is currently in the implementation phase.
+This project is feature-complete.

 # you can also use pnpm if you prefer